Distillation Robustifies Unlearning: Trading Compute for Unlearning Robustness

 \section{Trading Compute for Unlearning Robustness}

 So far, we have demonstrated that distilling an unlearned model into a randomly initialized model significantly enhances robustness against relearning attacks.
 However, this approach introduces substantial computational costs, as we are training a student model from scratch.
 Moving beyond the basic Unlearn-and-Distill method established in \Cref{section:Distillation-Robustifies-Unlearning}, we now investigate whether the method can be adapted to achieve different levels of robustness with different amounts of compute.
-That is, can we trade off a bit of robustness to reduce compute costs, or vice versa?
+That is, can we trade off robustness to reduce compute costs.

 In this section, we conduct experiments that generalize the Unlearn-and-Distill approach in \Cref{section:Distillation-Robustifies-Unlearning} with a three-step process. (i) Unlearn: create a behaviorally suppressed model (teacher) by applying standard unlearning methods. (ii) Noise: create a student model by perturbing the weights of the suppressed model, damaging it. (iii) Distill: repair this damaged student by distilling to recover the teacher's original behavior.
 The controlled perturbation enables us to interpolate between the original parameters and full reinitialization.
 We refer to this method as \textbf{Unlearn-Noise-Distill-on-Outputs}, or simply, \textbf{UNDO}.
 We define the perturbed model as: